How to Freeze Cake (Even a Fancy, Frosted One!)

 Baking cakes is satisfying and sweet, however, after the party, you’re often left with more cake than you know what to do with.
 While I’m OK eating cake for breakfast, sometimes I want to keep that cake for a little longer.
 That’s where the freezer comes in.
 You can freeze cake!
-It’s a great way to save what you’ve made for later or to prep for an occasion in advance.
+Freezing food is a great way to save what you’ve made for later or to prep for an occasion in advance.
 Here’s how to do it.

 How to Freeze Unfrosted Cakes